bhanuprakash9980/IMagenet/README.md

-# Tiny Imagenet Visual Recognition Challenge
+## Tiny Imagenet dataset

-Tiny Imagenet has 200 Classes, each class has 500 traininig images, 50 Validation Images and 50 test images.
-Label Classes and Bounding Boxes are provided.
-More details can be found at https://tiny-imagenet.herokuapp.com/",
+## model for Multi Image Steganography

-This challenge is part of Stanford Class CS 231N
+This dataset is part of challenge given by Stanford Class CS 231N

+Tensorflow model trained with 400 epochs for multi-image steganography